jehulie/Team-Profile-Generator/README.md

 ---

 ## Installation
 To install this application, the user should clone the repository from the GitHub link listed above.
 Then install node with the inquirer package by opening the terminal and entering the command, npm install inquirer.
+Then run the command, node index.js, to start the prompts.

-For testing of the code, the application uses Jest.
+For testing of the code, the application uses Jest - run the command, npm run test.

 ---